Singapore Dreaming: Soundtrack

 The Singapore Dreaming soundtrack was released by BooBao Records in June 2006.
 It comprises various songs and tunes that were featured in the movie, most of which were composed by the music director for the film, Sydney Tan.
 Stephen Hough is also listed as one of the soundtrack's composers.
 The soundtrack album, containing both emotive and entertaining pieces, shows a variation in the mood of the songs.

 Of particular prominence in the soundtrack is the 1933 Taiwanese song Bāng Chhun-hong.
 Lin Wenqi points out that the song's last phrase, "I was fooled, for it was just the wind", paralleled the characters Poh Huat and Seng's fruitless pursuit of material wealth.
 As the producers were writing the script in New York, Woo Yen Yen called her mother in Singapore to ask her about the most popular song of her time.
 Her mother's first suggestion was Bāng Chhun-hong, a song which the producers came to like.
 The song was later adopted as the opening theme, and the character Siew Luan would hum it again as the film concludes, this time more wistfully as she would recount the days when she was young.
 Four major and three minor variations of the song were included in the soundtrack.
 As Moviexclusive describes Sydney Tan's score, "the […] use of pianos and strings is complemented by the occasional wistful accompaniments of the traditional erhu, adding the essential 'Asian touch' to the music."
-According to Woo, during auditions for the film, several young actors teared upon hearing the song, which reminded them of their youth and parents.
+According to Woo, during auditions for the film, several young actors wept upon hearing the song, which reminded them of their youth and parents.

 The film's soundtrack also includes two songs by the local band Ronin, "Black Maria" and "Memories".
 It also includes "Mei Man Ren Sheng", a song that shares its title with the film.
 The tune was rearranged by Sydney Tan and performed by Nicole Lai, with lyrics in Chinese by Ng King Kang.
 The film's producer, Woffles Wu, did the backing vocals for the recording.